robinmordasiewicz/kubernetes/README.md

 3. Modify kubespray to work on Ubuntu nodes

   - Ubuntu has grouped nf_conntrack_ipv4 and nf_conntrack_ipv6 modules together into a single module name called nf_conntrack.
-Update the kubespray repo to repo to probe module name nf_conntrack
+Update the kubespray repo to probe module name nf_conntrack
   - Edit the file $HOME/kubernetes/kubespray/roles/kubernetes/node/tasks/main.yml
   - Change all instances of the string "nf_conntrack_ipv4" to "nf_conntrack"
   - If you use vi enter this search and replace command ":%s/nf_conntrack_ipv4/nf_conntrack/g" or run the following sed command.